mattgiguere/chirondb/Modifications.md

  `tableListFull.txt` will be used both for reference, and also by a new routine that will delete observations from a given night and re-add them.

+###2015.01.04

+I created an IPython notebook, called `deleteNights.ipynb`, which describes the code to delete all rows from all tables that contain observation information for a given night.